 On the other hand, if you are already within the first 10 weeks of pregnancy and are considering an abortion, you may want to use the abortion pill.

-This chart can help you figure out your next steps:
+This chart compares the abortion pill to Plan B and can help you figure out your next steps:

 The Important Questions